 COMMENTARY (VDL Mode 4): SARPs have also been developed for VDL Mode 4 which supports surveillance (e.g. ADS-B) and point-to-point communication applications.
 This system can also operate in the band 112–117.975 MHz.
-Provisions have been made for such use in Annex 10 and the Radio Regulations (Footnote 5.197A (WRC-12) and Resolution 413 (Rev. WRC-12) refer).
+Provisions have been made for such use in Annex 10 and the Radio Regulations (No. 5.197A (WRC-12) and Resolution 413 (Rev. WRC-12) refer).
 The development of frequency assignment planning criteria for VDL Mode 4 to secure compatibility with the localizer, VOR and GBAS when operating in the frequency band 112–117.975 MHz has been completed.

 Allocations to other services

-WRC-12

 At WRC-12 it was confirmed that all compatibility studies between AM(R)S systems and analogue broadcasting operating below 108 MHz had been completed.
 On the basis of this confirmation, Resolution 413 was amended to recognize access to the frequency band 108–117.975 MHz by AM(R)S systems under conditions laid out in Resolution 413 (Rev. WRC-12).
 In summary, these conditions stipulate:

 • AM(R)S systems shall not cause harmful interference to the aeronautical radionavigation service.